Overview & Itinerary

 - Yangshuo - Bike Rental with Local Guide

-Arrive in the city around 5-6pm and take an orientation walk to get you settled in a city full of surprises just waiting to be uncovered.
+We arrive in the city around 5-6pm and take an orientation walk to get you settled in a city full of surprises just waiting to be uncovered.
 If there’s the time (and energy), end the day with the Symphony of Lights laser show in Victoria Harbour.

 - Metropark Hotel Kowloon or similar (1 night)